Ylianst/MeshCentral/docs/docs/meshrouter/index.md

 The “tray” switch will place MeshCentral Router on the Windows system tray instead of the normal application bar.

+## MeshCentral Router with SAML or OAuth

+You can't use the MeshCentral Router (MCR) login dialog box to login to a server that uses SAML or OAuth.
+However, you can still use MCR

+1. Download MCR and run it.
+2. In the first dialog box, there will be an "Install..." button to setup MeshCentral router with the "mcrouter://" protocol in your system registry.
+3. Once done, close MCR.
+4. Now log into the web UI of your MeshCentral server.
+Go in the bottom of the "My Devices" tab, hit the "Router" link and hit "Launch MeshCentral Router".
+5. This will launch the router and connect directly to your server using a login cookie.

+!!!note
+    The only drawback is you will have to manually load mappings saved in an .mcrouter file.
+When not using SAML, you can click on the .mcrouter file to load the mappings and MCR at the same time.

 ## Conclusion

 MeshCentral Router is a free, open source tool for routing TCP and UDP traffic over the internet.
 It’s a powerful as it allows for any traffic to go thru NAT routers and firewalls while being encrypted using TLS.